 The reference materials you need are listed in the UST/AST Examination Information Bulletin

 .
 They typically include the Environmental Protection Agency’s (EPA’s) UST regulations (40 CFR §280

-), the state’s UST regulations (which usually can be found on the state UST program’s website
+), California's UST regulations (which usually can be found on the state UST program’s website

 ), and one or more of the following EPA publications, any of which can be downloaded here or through a PASS ICC preparatory course.